This example shows how to use PID Tuner to fit a linear model to measured SISO response data.

 Load measured response data into the MATLAB® workspace.

-In the PID Tuner, in the Plant menu, select Identify New Plant.
+In the PID Tuner, in the Plant menu,

 In the Plant Identification tab, click Get I/O data and select Step Response.
 This action opens the Import Step Response dialog box.